googlemaps/google-maps-ios-utils/Swift.md

 - In your project create a group named 'Google-Maps-iOS-Utils'.
 - Download the repo into your local computer.
 - Add the folders inside the src directory into your project by right clicking on the 'Google-Maps-iOS-Utils' group and selecting "Add Files to ..."
+- Expand the 'options' tab in the file explorer, use the following settings:
+  + 'Copy items if needed' should be deselected
+  + 'Added folders' should be set to 'Create groups'
-(Make sure you select the target as your app target to avoid undefined symbols issue).
+  + 'Add to targets' should be set to your app target to avoid undefined symbols issues
 - Make sure "Use Header Map" is ON for your app target in XCode Settings (it is ON by default in XCode).
 - Add a bridging header file with ```#import "GMUMarkerClustering.h"``` (*note